sitegeist/Sitegeist.Lazybones/README.md

 - `alt`: alt-attribute for the picture tag
 - `title`: title attribute for the picture tag
 - `class`: class attribute for the picture tag
-- `dimensions`: render dimension attributes (width/height) for the img-tag when the data is available from the imageSource
+- `renderDimensionAttributes`: render dimension attributes (width/height) for the img-tag when the data is available from the imageSource

 ### `Sitegeist.Lazybones:Source`